LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Experiments

 \section{Experiments}

 We evaluate the scene-level and object-level synthesis ability of our \name{} both quantitatively and qualitatively.
 Additional results and details are provided in the supplementary material.

-\mypara{Baseline renderer.} As generating novel LiDAR views remains unexplored, we moderately adapt existing model-based LiDAR simulators to form a baseline.
-Specifically, we use our differentiable LiDAR renderer to replace 3D reconstruction and ray-tracing.
-For each laser beam, we then select the closest rendered point.
-We validate different settings of the baseline method in \cref{sec:details} and report the best value in the following sections.
+\mypara{Baseline renderers.} As generating novel LiDAR views remains unexplored, we moderately adapt existing model-based LiDAR simulators, i.e., LiDARsim~\cite{manivasagam2020lidarsim} and PCGen~\cite{li2022pcgen}, as the baseline renderers.
+For exhaustive evaluation and comparisons, we also validate different settings of the baseline methods in \cref{subsec:baseline} and report the best value in the following sections.

-\mypara{Dataset.} We conduct the scene-scale experiments on the challenging KITTI-360 \cite{liao2022kitti360} dataset, which was collected in suburban areas.
-Following Panoptic NeRF\cite{fu2022panoptic}, we evaluate \name{} on LiDAR frames from 4 static suburb sequences.
+\mypara{Dataset.} We conduct scene-scale experiments on the challenging KITTI-360~\cite{liao2022kitti360} dataset, which was collected in suburban areas.
+We evaluate \name{} on LiDAR frames from 4 static suburb sequences as~\cite{fu2022panoptic}.
 Each sequence contains 64 frames, with 4 equidistant frames for evaluation.
-We conduct the object-level experiments on our \datasetname{} dataset, which contains 9 object categories.
+We conduct the object-level experiments on our \datasetname{} dataset.
+For fast validation, we extract a pocket version of the dataset with only 7.3k frames covering the nine categories.